Hover Setting

 Walk to the bus stop

 I woke up excited, took care of my duties as a parent of a teenager and two cats, worked out, showered, dressed up in business casual, and checked the City Mapper to know what the universe had in store that morning for my commute.
 I ran out the house and through the back, and depending on how early or late I stepped out, I either walked or ran to a different bus stop that the bus route took.
 There were two bus stops less than 100 feet of each other, and the bus stopped at one early and the other 5 to 8 minutes later after going round a couple of blocks in the neighborhood.
-This meant I had a plan A and a plan B, but every now and then I missed the last bus or it was super late and that meant a plan C (driving to a Eisenhower metro station), plan D (taking an Uber/Lyft to L'Enfant Plaza), and a plan E if the weather was nice (walk 20 mins to another bus stop on Yoakum Parkway, where the bus to Pentagon had more runs).
+This meant I had a plan A and a plan B, but every now and then I missed the last bus or it was super late and that meant a plan C (driving to Eisenhower metro station), plan D (taking an Uber/Lyft to L'Enfant Plaza), and a plan E if the weather was nice (walk 20 mins to another bus stop on Yoakum Parkway, where the bus to Pentagon had more runs).
 Each of these plans had additional nuanced variations that I could engage as needed and it brought some excitement into an otherwise boring routine.
 If all of these were off the table, then it was plan Z (work from home).
 Once in a while the bus broke down on the way to the bus stop or was stuck on I-395 due to a traffic accident, which led to collaboration with the other people stuck at the bus stop and engage a plan that allowed us all to get to wherever we were trying to go, while creating the opportunity to get to know these strangers with familiar faces.

 Frequently I bumped into my neighbor who exited his house around the same time as I and drove to his office, and on rare occasions when I was on the border of being late I would take up his offer to drop me off at the bus stop.
 Fortunately, most days I left early enough to walk a slow pace, letting the mind wander and relish in the joy of little things.
 It was usually during walks like these that I felt optimistic, energized and filled with a creative force that briefly permeated every single encounter with another sentient being.
 These kinds of random shifts in routine was a result of my deliberate sabotage of the discipline I had for routine and was meant to add small unpredictable variance and it brought joy and sometimes pain to an otherwise boring routine.